endojs/endo/packages/ses/error-codes/SES_EVAL_REJECTED.md

 ```

 JavaScript normally interprets a *direct eval expression* like `eval(line)` as
-syntactic *special form*, not a function call.
+a syntactic *special form*, not a function call.
 This is gives the code read and
 write access to the lexical scope of the code containing the direct eval
 expression.
 Because the direct eval expression looks like a function call, the
 scope of the code containing the direct eval expression is often mistakenly